-In addition, the applicant provided a Drainage Plan prepared by Greg Merchant, EIT, and Jenny Burgess, P.Eng., of Wedler Engineering LLP, dated December 6, 2019.
-The drainage plan recommends the grading of the lot so that it drains towards the front and gravel swales with underground rainwater detention facilities being connected to building roof leaders.
+The applicant provided a Drainage Plan prepared by Greg Merchant, EIT, and Jenny Burgess, P.Eng., of Wedler Engineering LLP, dated December 6, 2019.
+The drainage plan recommends grading the lot so that it drains towards the front and gravel swales with underground rainwater detention facilities being connected to building roof leaders.